swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 <pre class='in'><code>avg_day_inflammation <- apply(dat, 2, mean)</code></pre>

 > **Tip:** Some common operations have more efficient alternatives.
-For example, you can calculate the the row-wise or column-wise means wtih `rowMeans` and `colMeans`, respectively.
+For example, you can calculate the row-wise or column-wise means with `rowMeans` and `colMeans`, respectively.

 #### Challenge